Start Printed Page 53358

 Notice of information collection and request for comments.

-In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the information collection FERC-725R (Mandatory Reliability Standards: BAL Reliability Standards) which will be submitted to the Office of Management and Budget (OMB) for review of the information collection requirements.
-Any interested person may file comments directly with OMB and should address a copy of those comments to the Commission as explained below.
-The Commission previously issued a Notice in the Federal Register (82 FR 9565, 2/7/2017) requesting public comments.
-The Commission received no comments on the FERC-725R and is making this notation in its submittal to OMB.
+In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the information collection FERC-725R (Mandatory Reliability Standards: BAL Reliability Standards) and will be submitting the information collection to the Office of Management and Budget (OMB) for review.

-Comments on the collection of information are due by June 16, 2017.
+Comments on the collection of information are due October 27, 2020.

-A copy of the comments should also be sent to the Commission, in Docket No. RD17-1-000, by the following methods:
+A copy of the comments should be submitted to the Commission, in Docket No. IC20-23-000, by one of the following methods:

 Docket: Users interested in receiving automatic notification of activity in this docket or in viewing/downloading comments and issuances in this docket may do so at http://www.ferc.gov/docs-filing/docs-filing.asp.